Show All Answers

 Human Resources General Number: 203-622-7734 (Phone) 203-622-3756 (Fax)EmailReturn to the Human Resources page

 The Town of Greenwich only accepts online applications for employment and only for positions we currently have open.
-If there is an open position you are interested in, please go to our Employment Opportunities page to submit your application through our Online Recruiting System.
+If there is an open position you are interested in, please go to our Employment Opportunities page to submit your application through the Town’s Online Recruiting System.

 You may fill out a job interest card online by category.
-You will be notified via email as soon as the category you are interested in has a job opening.
+You will be notified via email when the category you are interested in has a job opening within the next 12 months.

 As with any position, once a closing date has passed, no applications will be accepted or considered.

-If you have application login problems or get an error message during the application process, please call the NeoGov help line for assistance at 877-204-4442.
+If you have application login problems or get an error message during the application process, please call the NeoGov recruiting software help line for assistance at 877-204-4442.

 No. MetLife does not issue personalized identification (ID) cards.
 Your ID number is essentially your Social Security Number (SSN).
 If you inform your dentist you have MetLife Dental they are able to look you up via your SSN.